lixun910/lixun910.github.io/_posts/2015-02-18-xelerator.md

 project_link: 'https://github.com/lixun910/xelerator'
 button_icon: 'github'
 button_text: 'Github Repository'
-lead_text: "Xelarator is a Telnet application for UNIX/Linux engineers.
+lead_text: "I am the author of Xelarator, which is a Telnet application for UNIX/Linux engineers.
 It is a small tool to automate Unix/Linux shell scripting work.

 Xelerator is a compact application that allows users to automatically execute and record UNIX shell scripts in multi-terminal consoles.